The Endorsement Primary

 Political website FiveThirtyEight is keeping track of the number of endorsements that each of the Democratic primary candidates are receiving.

-FiveThirtyEight used a points system scaled 10 to 1, with 10 points awarded for endorsements from former presidents or vice presidents as well as national party leaders, 8 points for governors, 6 for U.S. senators, and lower scores for less notable figures.
+FiveThirtyEight used a points system scaled 10 to 1, with 10 points awarded for endorsements from former presidents or vice presidents as well as current national party leaders, 8 points for governors, 6 for U.S. senators, and lower scores for less notable figures.